How to Add Paypal Donate Button in WordPress

-Other sites/situations that would make a donate button necessary include running charitable or nonprofit organizations, creating a website for a religious service, collecting donations towards disaster relief, running a fundraising campaign to implement an idea that has a large following, or just plain accepting donations from people who enjoy your content.
+Other sites/situations that would make a donate button necessary, besides just plain accepting them from people who enjoy your content, include creating a website for a religious service, collecting donations towards disaster relief, or running a fundraising campaign to implement an idea that has a large following.

-If you have decided to receive donations, the next question is “how?”.
-Gladly, Paypal has made it super easy to implement donations on your site.
+If you have decided to receive them, the next question is “how?”.
+Gladly, Paypal has made it super easy to implement tools for donating to nonprofit and charitable organizations.

 In this WordPress resource, we will explain two easy ways to add PayPal donate button in WordPress.